riverlee/MitoSeek/README.md

-                        (-noch to turn off and -ch to turn on), default = on -hp [int]               Heteroplasmy threshold using [int] percent alternative allele observed, default = 5 -ha [int]               Heteroplasmy threshold using [int] allele observed, default = 0 -parA [float]           Parameter A for empirical bayesian method, default is 3.87 which is estimated from 600 BRCA samples -parB [float]           Parameter B for empirical bayesian method, default is 174.28, which is estimated from 600 BRCA samples
+                        (-noch to turn off and -ch to turn on), default = on -hp [int]               Heteroplasmy threshold using [int] percent alternative allele observed, default = 5 -ha [int]               Heteroplasmy threshold using [int] allele observed, default = 0 -alpha [float]          Shape1 parameter of Beta prior distribution, default is 3.87 which is estimated from 600 BRCA samples -beta  [float]          Shape2 parameter of Beta prior distribution, default is 174.28, which is estimated from 600 BRCA samples
 -A                      If - A is used, the total read count is the total allele count of all allele observed.
                         Otherwise, the total read count is the sum of major and minor allele counts.
 Default = off -mmq [int]              Minimum map quality, default =20